EarthBound Beginnings: Music

 The game's soundtrack was composed by Keiichi Suzuki and Hirokazu Tanaka.
 Tanaka was a video game composer working for Nintendo who had previously composed for games such as Super Mario Land and Metroid, while Suzuki was a composer and musician for bands of many different genres.
 Tanaka joined Mothers team under orders from his superiors and originally did not understand what Shigesato Itoi wanted from his score; over the course of the project, he came to comprehend Itoi's vision, and a relationship of trust was built between them.
 Suzuki was personally hired by Itoi, as he had confidence in him from other projects they had worked on together beforehand; Suzuki had enjoyed playing games on the Famicom beforehand, but had never thought of composing a title himself.
 While Tanaka programmed Mothers music and sound effects, Suzuki wrote the game's soundtrack; Itoi asked Suzuki to base his compositions off pop music and to write the game's songs with real lyrics, something rare in Famicom games at that time.
 Suzuki considered the game's American atmosphere to be easy to write for, and found it fun to circumvent the Famicom's audio restrictions to produce sounds that had not been attempted before.

 Suzuki and Tanaka primarily composed Mothers soundtrack in Suzuki's house, which Tanaka would come to from Nintendo's headquarters in Kyoto; Suzuki would play his track on a piano, which Tanaka converted into data by hand on a computer that he brought from his hotel every day.
-The team's approach to writing Mothers music was "…to establish the rules that governed the audio for this world.
-There were considerations in terms of how time and space were related, how characters were associated with one another, and how the concepts of good and evil were represented".
 Itoi was particularly excited about using music to expand and deepen the game's world.
 The Famicom was only able to play three notes at a time, which Suzuki and Tanaka noted greatly limited what they were able to produce, as they could not create some of the sounds they wanted.
 Suzuki also worked with French musician Louis Philippe on a song titled "Flying Man", named after bird-like residents in Magicant who can serve as temporary party members, which ultimately went unused; the song would later appear in EarthBound in several forms.